-When choosing a flooring finish for food manufacture or processing facilities the big consideration, which doesn't necessarily factor in other industries, is hygiene.
+When choosing a flooring finish for food manufacturing or processing facilities the big consideration, which doesn't necessarily factor quite as much in other industries, is hygiene.
 Floor finishes described as food grade flooring and food safe flooring will have features to resist microbial growth and aid ease of cleaning.

 The grout joints of traditional tiled floor finishes easily collect dirt and can be difficult to clean, providing an environment for bacteria or fungus to flourish.

 Similarly the joints between sheets of vinyl, rubber or linoleum start to open up after a period of time and trap dirt which is difficult to remove by normal cleaning processes.

 The alternative is a seamless floor finish such as resin that is poured and laid in one session.
 If there are movement joints in a concrete floor the movement joints can be maintained in the resin floor using a pourable resin jointing material.

 Creating coved skirtings in the resin floor finish eliminates the junction between floor and walls so dirt can't collect there either.